mtisza1/DNA_methylase_finder/README.md

 NOTE: if you can't use conda, you could probably install the dependencies manually with little issue (listed in .yml file).
 Python 3 required.

+5. If you are using  **MacOS**, you need a few additional packages to make it work:

+`conda activate dna_methylase_finder`

+`conda install -c conda-forge -c bioconda sed grep findutils coreutils`

-5. Download and unpack the databases (3.5 Gb compressed, 11 Gb decompressed):
+6. Download and unpack the databases (3.5 Gb compressed, 11 Gb decompressed):

 ```
 # you should still be in the DNA_methylase_finder directory